wteuber/git-status-tree/README.md

 # git-status-tree

-git-status-tree (https://github.com/knugie/git-status-tree) is a command line tool that
+git-status-tree (https://github.com/wteuber/git-status-tree) is a command line tool that
 helps you keeping track of changes in your git repository.
 Similar to the `tree` command
 (https://github.com/nodakai/tree-command), git-status-tree recursively lists directories
 and files.
 Run `git tree` in the command line to list all files in your git repository that are
-untracked (?) or have been added (A), modified (M) or deleted (D).
+untracked (?), have been added (A), modified (M), deleted (D), or renamed (R).
 The colored output
 shows whether a file has been added/staged (green)(+) or not (red).
 The current status
 of each file is appended to it.
+For renamed files, the tree structure shows the original
+location with an arrow pointing to the new name or path.

 See [CHANGELOG.md](CHANGELOG.md) for a list of changes between versions.
 ___